anurudhp/CPHaskell/docs/cp_blog_1.md

 Here's the first problem I'll be discussing: [Money Sums](https://cses.fi/problemset/task/1745/) from [cses.fi](https://cses.fi/).
 It is a very standard knapsack problem, but try to solve it using haskell.
-I'll post the solution next Friday which is 6th November, 2020.
+I'll post the solution next to next Friday which is 13th November, 2020.

 Feel free to discuss in the disqus comments at the end of this page.